 Living learning community designation, housing deposit date, room type preference, and roommate profile questions are utilized, in that order, to generate our first-year housing assignments.
 First-year housing assignment processes and placements are structured to complement the academic path a student has chosen.
 Residential first-year students will either participate in a Living Learning Community (LLC) that is directly connected to an academic course or program, a common interest, or will be a member of a general population first-year residential community.

 How are roommates assigned?

-For the 2018-2019 academic year application, first year students will not be able to submit a roommate request within the initial application, but after LLC designations have been finalized in early May, students who have confirmed membership in the same academic or interest based community who would like to live together will be provided an avenue between May 17 and 12 p.m. on June 4 to submit requests.
+For the 2018-2019 academic year application, first year students will not be able to submit a roommate request within the initial application, but after LLC designations have been finalized in early May, students who have confirmed membership in the same academic or interest based community who would like to live together will be provided an avenue between May 17 and May 31 at 5 p.m. to submit requests.

 Students who are not living in an LLC will able to submit a roommate request during the same period.
 Due to the exciting growth in small-cohort living learning communities and the timeline of LLC designations, an online search tool within the application will not be available for students to search among other members of their cohort.
 For students who do not submit a mutual, valid roommate request, roommate assignments will utilize LLC designation, room type preference, and roommate profile preferences submitted within the application to match roommates.

 When will I know where I am living?

 First-year housing assignments (location, room number and room type, as well as roommate(s) information) will be released via a student's AU email account and available within the AU Housing Portal in late June.

 - Do I have to live on campus?

 - What buildings do first-year students live in?